tomtom-international/vault-anyconfig/README.md

 }
 ```

+**Key-Value Store V2 Limitation**: You must include `data` after the mountpoint, for example, `secret/mysql/customer` should be
+`secret/data/mysql/customer` when using V2.

 ##### vault_files Usage

 **Note** Where ever possible, prefer to handle secrets as strings and use them only in memory.
 Only use this mode when configuring for applications